SymphonyPlatformSolutions/symphony-bdk-app-template/README.md

 ## Acknowledgments

-You can find more about Symphony Extesion-Api in this link: https://extension-api.symphony.com/
+You can find more about Symphony Extension-Api in this link: https://extension-api.symphony.com/